DanGioGames/factorio-combinator-orchestra/USER MANUAL.md

 Select `offset` by setting <img src="/images/screenshots/virtual-signal-O.png" width="24" height="24"/> in Arpeggiator's input.
 The offset will delay or advance the pattern by given amount of breves (sixteenth notes).

 #### <a name="adding-new-chords"></a>Adding new chords
-To add new chords to the Chord library, you need to place the arpeggiator-chord-library-extension blueprint.
-Placing this blueprint adds 8 new `chord-type` entries in the Chord-library, referenced as 17-24.
+To add new chords to the Chord library, you need to place the arpeggiator-chord-library-extension blueprint.<br>[*this section needs to be expanded*]

 #### <a name="adding-new-patterns"></a>Adding new patterns
-To add new patterns to the Pattern library, you need to place the arpeggiator-pattern-library-extension blueprint.
+To add new patterns to the Pattern library, you need to place the arpeggiator-pattern-library-extension blueprint.<br>[*this section needs to be expanded*]